(1,1) almost L-space knots: Introduction

 \subsection{Acknowledgments}

 The first author would like to thank Tao Li and Joshua Greene for some helpful conversations.
 Some of this work was carried out while the authors attended the ``Floer Homotopical Methods in Low Dimensional and Symplectic Topology" workshop at the Simons Laufer Mathematical Sciences Institute (formerly MSRI) supported by NSF Grant DMS-1928930\ when the second author was in residence there during Fall 2022.
 Further work was carried out while the authors attended the ``2022 Tech topology conference".
 We would like to thank the organisers of these two conferences.
 The second author was partially supported by NSF grant DMS-2104144 and a Simons Fellowship.
+Finally, the authors would like to express their gratitude to an anonymous referee for their thorough reading and exceptionally detailed report, which has led to significant improvements in both the mathematical rigor and the exposition of the paper.